 Before the procedure:

 Our staff will ask you to sign a consent form before your vet can proceed and they will walk you through aftercare options, helping you work out what it the best option for you and your pet.
-Our team work closely with a Newcastle and Hunter Pet Crematorium and can organise cremation for your pet (https://www.newcastleandhunterpetcrematorium.com/).
+The team at Coast Animal Health work seamlessly with the experts at Patch & Purr, www.patchandpurr.com.au.
 Alternatively, you may wish to bring your pet’s remains home so you can bury them at home.
 Then our staff will ask you to settle the bill in advance.
 The last thing you will want is a tearful wait in the lobby to pay your bill after your pet is gone.

 During the procedure:

 An intravenous catheter will be placed in your dog’s foreleg.
 This will allow easier access to the vein and make the injection process quick and painless for your pet.
 It may also help decrease the chance of complications during the injection.
-The euthanasia solution is then injected into your pet’s vein, where it rapidly travel throughout the body.
+The euthanasia solution is effectively an anaesthetic overdose.
+The solution is administered via the catheter, where it rapidly travel throughout the body.
 Within just a few seconds, your dog will become unconscious, experiencing no pain or suffering.
 Breathing will slow down and then stop over the next several seconds.
 Typically, Euthanasia is a very peaceful process.

 After the procedure: